A Picture's Worth a Thousand Words

 CHALLENGES

-All in all, visual work instructions are just another way in which the company is carrying out its efforts of continuous improvement of lean, taking something already in use and making it better – according to Rucker.
+All in all, visual work instructions are just another way in which the company is carrying out its efforts of continuous improvement of lean, taking something already in use and making it better—according to Melissa.

 “People don’t know what industrial engineers do, but I’m really part of making a better process,” she said.